History of A Touch of Understanding

 Ed joined in following his retirement from a long and successful career in marketing management in both the public and private sectors.
 Ed and Leslie initially piloted the program under the name “Walk a Mile in My Shoes”.
 After sixty successful presentations, they incorporated as a nonprofit organization in 1996.
 Since the beginning, the message of A Touch of Understanding has been one of acceptance and respect for ALL individuals, with an emphasis on those with disabilities.
 Their dedication and leadership have attracted many accomplished volunteers, many of whom have disabilities themselves.
 Many others are retired from careers in education.
 Our volunteers range in age and experience from school students to retired individuals.
 All of our volunteers enjoy spending time with children.

-ATOU has, to date, spoken to over 52,00 students in the Greater Sacramento Area.
-With an average of over 4,000 students each year enjoying the opportunity to experience the activity portion as well as the speaker portion of the program, ATOU will continue to grow and impact this area with its positive message.
+ATOU has, to date, spoken to over 84,000 students in the Greater Sacramento Area.
+With an average of over 10,000 students each year enjoying the opportunity to experience the activity portion as well as the speaker portion of the program, ATOU will continue to grow and impact this area with it’s positive message.

 Leslie DeDora and the ATOU team have been honored with the following awards:

 - 1998, Heroes in Healthcare Community Service Award by the Coalition for Excellence in Healthcare for “crusading against insensitivity in others” and “opening up a world of understanding and opportunities”.
 With this honor came a proclamation from Sacramento, California, Mayor Joe Serna and a letter from California Governor Pete Wilson.

 - 1998, Certificate of Recognition from the California State Assembly

 - 2001, Proclamation from Acting Governor, Cruz Bustamante, for “demonstrating a keen interest in the well-being of the disabled youth of California”.

 - 2006 Bank of America’s Neighborhood Excellence Initiative Local Hero Award